 To form the funnel, you will bring side A towards side B, as shown in the figure.
 The aluminum foil must go on the INSIDE of the funnel.
 Do this slowly, helping the cardboard to the shape of a funnel by using one hand to form creases that radiate out from the half-circle.
 Work your way around the funnel, bending it in stages to form the funnel shape, until the two sides overlap and the half-circle forms a complete circle.
 The aluminum foil will go on the INSIDE of funnel.
 Open the funnel and lay it flat, “inside up”, in preparation for the next step.

-Glue Foil to Cardboard
+Form the Funnel Glue Foil to Cardboard

 Apply glue or adhesive to the top (inner) surface of the cardboard, then quickly apply the aluminum foil on top of the glue, to affix the foil to the cardboard.
 Make sure the shiniest side of the foil is on top, since this becomes your reflective surface in the Funnel.
 I like to put just enough glue for one width of foil, so that the glue stays moist while the foil is applied.
 I also overlap strips of foil by about 1″ ( or 2 cm).
 Try to smooth out the aluminum foil as much as you reasonably can, but small wrinkles won’t make much difference.
 (If even cardboard is not available, one can simply dig a funnel-shaped hole in the ground and line it with a reflector, to make a fixed solar cooker for use at mid-day.)